faxport/smart-contracts/README.md

 In this repository, there are mainly two contracts:
 - ERC20 Token: [source code](contracts/TokenERC20Impl.sol), and Faxport's cryptocurrency FAS is issued by this contract, you can watch this address at [https://etherscan.io/token/0xb47e9b43ee0772abac3856a1adf8f90c0e6c1067](https://etherscan.io/token/0xb47e9b43ee0772abac3856a1adf8f90c0e6c1067).
-- Airdrop：[source code](contracts/Airdrop.sol).
+- Airdrop: [source code](contracts/Airdrop.sol).
 Faxport is [in sale stage now](https://faxport.io), FAS will be distributed to users by this Airdrop contract automatically.

 #### Best practices